HuemulSolutions/enola/docs/faq.md

 2. **Obtaining the Token:**

    - **Sign Up in https://enola-ai.com/**
-   - After signing up, you will receive a token From Enola-AI.
+   - After signing up, you will receive a token from Enola-AI.

 3. **Security Considerations:**